All Honda Models

 What is a good price for a Honda Pilot?

-Verified buyers are paying an average of $47,115 for the Honda Pilot, based on 67 transactions.
-Prices range from $39,230 to $57,840 depending on trim, options, and location.
+Verified buyers are paying an average of $46,926 for the Honda Pilot, based on 71 transactions.
+Prices range from $39,000 to $57,840 depending on trim, options, and location.
 Paying at or below the average puts you in a strong position.
+To see the 75th-percentile target price for your exact trim and zip code — the level 25% of verified buyers got or beat — sign up for CarWhere PRO at $12.99/month.

 How much can you negotiate on a Honda Pilot?